CoolBitX-Technology/coolwallet-sdk/README.md

 const appId = await apdu.pair.register(transport, appPublicKey, password, name, SEPublicKey);
 ```

-- password: Pairing password for the app to establish the connection with CoolWallet Pro.
+- password: Pairing password for the app to establish the connection with CoolWallet Device.
 The password could be supplied by the user (max length: 8).

-NOTE: A single CoolWallet Pro could only be paired to 3 apps.
+NOTE: A single CoolWallet Device could only be paired to 3 apps.

 ### Create / Recover the wallet